Honda Civic hatchback (2016 - ) review

 How reliable is it?

-It’s no accident Honda has a reputation for reliability that is the envy of the motor industry.
-Take a look at pretty much any reliability or customer satisfaction survey going, and you can bet Honda is on or near the top of the list.
-That’s certainly the case with Warranty Direct’s Reliability Index, and the Civic achieves a super-impressive score as an individual model.
+Honda has a very decent reputation for reliability, although it's not been quite as spectacular in the last couple of years.
+As a brand it fares well in Warranty Direct’s Reliability Index, and the Civic achieves a super-impressive score as an individual model.
+However, the 2017 JD Power Vehicle Dependability Study was much less impressive for Honda, although its position rose in 2018 and it still scores above the industry average.
 If you are unlucky enough to buy one of the few Hondas that does go wrong, you’re covered by a three-year warranty.

 How safe is it?